google/protobuf-gradle-plugin/README.md

 ### Protos in dependencies

 If a Java project contains proto files, they will be packaged in the jar files along with the compiled classes.

+Protos in dependencies (e.g. upstream jars) can be put in either in the ``compile`` configuration or the ``protobuf`` configuration.

-If a ``compile`` configuration has a dependency on a project or library jar that contains proto files, they will be added to the ``--proto_path`` flag of the protoc command line, so that they can be imported in the proto files of the dependent project.
+If the dependency is put in the ``compile`` configuration, the proto files are extracted to an ``extracted-include-protos`` directory and added to the ``--proto_path`` flag of the protoc command line, so that they can be imported by the proto files of the current project.
 The imported proto files will not be compiled since they have already been compiled in their own projects.
 Example:

 ```gradle
 dependencies {